jeevanGit/az-keyvault-k8s-secrets-injector/README.md

 ## Overview

+This project offer the component for handling Azure Key Vault Secrets in Kubernetes:

+* Azure Key Vault Env Injector

+The **Azure Key Vault Env Injector** (Env Injector for short) is a Kubernetes Mutating Webhook that transparently injects Azure Key Vault secrets as environment variables into programs running in containers, without touching disk or in any other way expose the actual secret content outside the program.

+The motivation behind this project was:

+1. Avoid a direct program dependency on Azure Key Vault for getting secrets, and adhere to the 12 Factor App principle for configuration (https://12factor.net/config)
+2. Make it simple, secure and low risk to transfer Azure Key Vault secrets into Kubernetes as native Kubernetes secrets
+3. Securely and transparently be able to inject Azure Key Vault secrets as environment variables to applications, without having to use native Kubernetes secrets

+Use the Env Injector if:

+* any of the [risks documented with Secrets in Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/#risks) is not acceptable
+* there are concerns about storing and exposing base64 encoded Azure Key Vault secrets as Kubernetes `Secret` resources
+* preventing Kubernetes users to gain access to Azure Key Vault secret content is important
+* the application running in the container support getting secrets as environment variables
+* secret environment variable values should not be revealed to Kubernetes resources like Pod specs, stored on disks, visible in logs or exposed in any way other than in-memory for the application

+## How it works

 The Env Injector is developed using a Mutating Admission Webhook that triggers just before every Pod gets created.
 To allow cluster administrators some control over which Pods this Webhook gets triggered for, it must be enabled per namespace using the azure-key-vault-env-injection label, like in the example below:

 ```